ybubnov/metalchat/documentation/development/building.rst

 installation.
 The primary way of building the framework is using the Python environment.
 You can configure the Python environment in the following steps:

-1. Install `pipenv` instrument:
+1. Install development tools:

 .. prompt:: bash

-   brew install pipenv
+   brew install pipenv ninja cmake

 2. Install project dependencies: